shopware5/devdocs/source/developers-guide/rest-api/examples/media/index.md

 ## The configuration for image assignment

 In addition to the image mapping option, it is possible to create new assignments by using the article resource.
-This way generates no child data sets im <code>s_articles_img</code> because a product could contain 10.000 variants.
+This way generates no child data sets in <code>s_articles_img</code> because a product could contain 10.000 variants.
 The generation for each relation would be too slow.
 It is necessary to call a additional API request to generate images for each variant.

 The following example creates a product with two variants.
 The first variant with <code>"0,2 Liter"</code> and the second variant with <code>"0,5 Liter"</code>.